Skip to main content

 MO: And finally, what do you do when you’re not working?

 JC: Anything outdoors makes me happy.
-I love being outside and around animals, getting to know their unique personalities.
-I love hiking and paddleboarding.
-I’m also an avid reader.
-I believe books can help you better understand people and the world more deeply.
-And of course, I love spending time with my husband, family, friends, and dogs.
+I love being in the mountains and by the water.
+I’m also an avid reader and believe books and stories help us better understand people and the world more deeply.
+And, most importantly, my favorite thing to do is spend quality time with my husband, family, friends, and dogs.

 MO: Thanks for sharing your story, Jennifer.